 By emphasizing the uniqueness of your offer, you’re increasing its scarcity value,

-Saying what they are not, is just effective as stating what they are, it’s a way of allaying fears and suspicions while at the same time reinforcing the value.
+Saying what they are not, is just effective as stating what they are, it’s a way of allaying fears and suspicions while at the same time reinforcing the value of your work.

-Let’s round this off by looking at the most effective form of face-to-face selling.
+Let’s round this off by looking at one of the most effective forms of face-to-face selling.

 The Cascading Sales Pitch

 It’s an old-school market trader’s device to deliver a sales pitch and a knockout price to a crowd of people.
-I’ve seen modern versions of the same oratory online but it doesn’t have the same punch.
+I’ve seen modern versions of the same oratory online and on shopping channels but it doesn’t have the same punch.

 I include it here merely to be comprehensive and inform you.
 I’m not sure it’s suitable for art but good luck to you, if you try.